 As technology evolves, many job roles require new skills that were not part of traditional education.
 A report by PwC indicates that 77% of CEOs say a shortage of key skills is a significant threat to their business growth.
 Skills-first hiring addresses this gap by focusing on candidates with specialized expertise, even if gained through non-traditional education paths.
 This adaptability is particularly important for industries where skills needs are rapidly changing.

-Balancing Skills with Cultural Fit and Adaptability
+Balancing Skills with Culture Add and Adaptability

 How to Implement Skills-First Hiring in Your Organization